antonmry/galiglobal/my-setup.md

 ## Terminal and shell

-In the past I used Alacrity, but I'm using WezTerm now and I love it.
+In the past I used Alacritty, but I'm using WezTerm now and I love it.
 There are three important things for me:

 - I don't want to see anything except the $.
 - I want to configure everything with a single file.